MarginaliaSearch/MarginaliaSearch/ROADMAP.md

 PDF parsing is known to be a bit of a security liability so some thought needs to be put in that direction as well.

+## Show favicons next to search results (COMPLETED 2025-03)

+This is expected from search engines.
+Basic proof of concept sketch of fetching this data has been done, but the feature is some way from being reality.

 ## Web Design Overhaul (COMPLETED 2025-01)